 With repeated use, it becomes a simple matter of "if you can't beat them, join them."
 And not because a player particularly wants to, either.
 Some may feel that they are left with no other choice but to use hacks to defeat the hackers.
 That still doesn't make it right.

-How to Report Garena Free Fire Hacks
+How Do I Report A Garena Free Fire Hack?

 Rather than join the ranks of those that use Garena Free Fire hacks to ruin a perfectly good video game, why not help put a stop to them instead?